shino022/Weather-App/README.md

 An app fetching the daily weather from Open Weather API to match with a suitable random gif.

 ## Built with
-Html, css, javascript and webpack.
+HTML, CSS, Vanila Javascript and Webpack.

 ## Live Demo
 [click here](http://shino022.github.io/Weather-App)👈